Asymptotic for the rightmost zeros of Bell and Eulerian polynomials: Polynomials generated by applying multipliers on (modified) Eulerian polynomials

-\begin{TheoA} Let $p$ and $q$ be polynomials with only real and simple zeros and with $\deg (p)=\deg(q)+1$.
-Then the following are equivalent. \begin{enumerate} \item The zeros of $p$ interlace the zeros of $q$. \item For each real numbers $\alpha,\beta$ the polynomial $\alpha p+\beta q$ has only real and simple zeros. \end{enumerate} \end{TheoA}
+\begin{TheoA} Let $T$ be a linear operator acting in the linear space of real polynomials with the property that if $p$ has only real zeros then $T(p)$ has also only real zeros.
+If the zeros of $p$ and $q$ interlace, then the zeros of $T(p)$ and $T(q)$ also interlace. \end{TheoA}

-Given a multiplier $T=(\lambda_n)_n$, such that $\lambda_n>0$, $n\ge 0$, we define the sequence of polynomials
+Given a multiplier $T=(\lambda_n)_n$ such that $\lambda_n>0$, $n\ge 0$, we define the sequence of polynomials